Insulin regular innoletsPronunciation

 - If you will be using insulin regular innolets at home, a health care provider will teach you how to use it.
 Be sure you understand how to use insulin regular innolets.
 Follow the procedures you are taught when you use a dose.
 Contact your health care provider if you have any questions.

 - Insulin regular innolets should be clear and colorless.
-Do not use insulin regular innolets if it contains particles, is cloudy of discolored, or if the container is cracked or damaged.
+Do not use insulin regular innolets if it contains particles, is cloudy or discolored, or if the vial is cracked or damaged.

 - Use the proper technique taught to you by your doctor.
 Inject deep under the skin, NOT into a vein or muscle.